yuchen-sh/News/index.md

 ## <span id="j2"><font color='darkblue' face="Georgia">RECENT NEWS</font></span>
+### Dec., 2022
+* I will teach CSC/ECE 570 Computer Networks at NC State University in spring, 2023.
+Please feel free to attend or directly reach out to me if you need more information about the course.

 ### Oct., 2022
 * We got the Best Paper Award for our paper titled "Environment-Aware Link Quality Prediction for Millimeter-Wave Wireless LANs" in ACM International Symposium on Mobility Management and Wireless Access!